 Using SEO And SEM Together

 SEM and SEO (Search Engine Marketing and Search Engine Optimization) are vital components to optimize a brand’s website for discovery in search engines.
-The right combination of both of their strengths is truly the key to maximizing this important opportunity.
+The right combination of their strengths is the key to maximizing this critical opportunity.

 Here are a few reasons you should consider combining your SEO SEM digital marketing strategies:

 - Value – Integrating your paid search and SEO strategies also means getting the most for your money in terms of PPC.
-Not only will your brand see free traffic from SEO for your high ranking terms, combining your paid search and SEO can also work to supplement traffic for your lowest ranking pages.
+Not only will your brand see free traffic from SEO for your high-ranking terms, but combining your paid search and SEO can also supplement traffic for your lowest-ranking pages.
 Paid search is guaranteed–as long as you have the budget.
-When combined correctly, aligned PPC and SEO strategies mean brands get all the great free traffic that comes from SEO while also reaping the benefits of paid search for terms that might not be getting much action.
+When connected correctly, aligned PPC and SEO strategies mean brands get all the significant free traffic from SEO while also reaping the benefits of paid search for terms that might not be getting much action.

 - Control – Combining your paid search and SEO strategies means the best of both worlds.
 It helps you in controlling exactly what messages searchers receive.
 With paid search, your brand can write ad copy to drive conversions.
 In SEO content, your brand can remain present in the navigational aspects of the buyer journey.
 With paid search, your businesses can switch out ads whenever you need a boost, like during sales or special promotions.
 Then SEO content can serve as an anchor for customers who are trying to find your brand online.

 - Get more clicks – Of course, the main goal of both SEO and PPC is to get clicks.
 Thus one should not rely solely on high-ranking organic search results.
 But combining your paid search and SEO is about more than just getting clicks (although clicks are significant).
 It’s also about meeting your customers wherever they are in their buyer journey and giving them the information they need to build the foundation of a relationship with your brand.